reichlab/virus-clade-utils/README.md

-# Virus Clade Utils
+# Cladetime

-Virus Clade Utils is a wrapper around existing tools for downloading and working with virus genome sequences:
+Cladetime is a wrapper around existing tools for downloading and working with virus genome sequences:

 * The [NCBI Datasets API](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/reference-docs/rest-api/) provided by the National Institutes of Healh.
 * The [Nexclade command line interface (CLI)](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/index.html) provided by [Nextstrain](https://docs.nextstrain.org/en/latest/).

 This package was developed to provide data required for the [COVID-19 Variant Nowcast hub](https://github.com/reichlab/variant-nowcast-hub), where modelers and teams forecast the daily proportions of COVID-19 variants in US states.

-We are releasing `virus-clade-utils` as a standalone package for use by others who may find the functionality useful.
+We are releasing `cladetime` as a standalone package for use by others who may find the functionality useful.

 ## Usage